jonathanking/sidechainnet/README.md

 **This repository provides the following:**
 1. SidechainNet datasets stored as pickled Python dictionaries.
-2. Methods for loading and batching SidechainNet data efficiently.
+2. Methods for loading and batching SidechainNet data efficiently in PyTorch.
 3. Methods for generating structure files (`.pdb`, `.gltf`) from model predictions.
-4. A modified implementation of AlQuraishi's "Recurrent Geometric Network"<sup>2</sup> capable of predicting all-atom protein strucutres.
+4. A PyTorch implementation of AlQuraishi's "Recurrent Geometric Network"<sup>2</sup> modified to be capable of predicting all-atom protein structures.

  **Summary of SidechainNet data**